lsiden/react-component-multi-lingual-form-demo/README.md

 Demo of re-usable React component with multi-lingual form.

+Browse to https://lsiden.github.io/ to see a live demo.

 ## Description

 This demo is derived from an actual project I am working on.